dheerajjvermaa/AboutMe/README.md

-- 👋 Hi, I’m @dheerajjvermaa
+- 👋 Hi, I’m @dheerajjvermaa, Sophomore at NIT Delhi
 - 👀 I’m an AI/ML Enthusiast
-- 🌱 I’m currently learning Blockchan
+- 🌱 I’m currently learning Blockchain
 - 💞️ I’m looking to collaborate on AI/ML, DeepLearning, NLP
 <!---
 socio-path/socio-path is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.